 The Difference Between a Surge Protector and an Electronic Management System

 An electrical management system is a more robust solution.
-It can protect against high voltage, low voltage, reverse polarity, open neutral, open ground, and a host of other issues.
+It can protect against high voltage, low voltage, reverse polarity, open neutral, open ground, and various other issues.
 These systems are more expensive, but they’re worth it.
 They protect your rig’s electronics more holistically, which is what you want.

-Many electronic management systems are sold with the words “surge protector” in the name of the product.
+Many electronic management systems are sold with the words “surge protector” in the product’s name.
 The reason?
 Most people know or at least have an idea of what a surge protector is.
 The worlds energy management system of the acronym EMS can be confusing to someone who knows they need some protection for their RV’s electronics but don’t know what to get.